ares466/aws-notes/devops-pro/HA_FT_DR.md

 | Application Load Balancer | Layer 7 | HTTP/S | HTTP/S protocols, conditional forwarding based on HTTP, advanaced health checks |
 | Network Load Balancer | Layer 4 | UDP, TCP, TLS | UDP/TCP/TLS protocols, Unbroken encryption, Static IP, Very high throughput, PrivateLink |

+## Session Stickiness

+Session data is stored on a specific server that persists while you have a valid session with the application.

+If an application does not store session state, it is known as `stateless`.

+`Session stickiness` is a feature supported by ALBs that temporarily maps users to instances on which their session is stored.
+As a result, all requests from the same user will be forwarded to the same instance.

+Session stickiness is enabled at a `target group` level.

+This feature generates a `cookie` (called `AWSALB`) which temporarily locks the user to a specific backend instance.
+Cookies can last any duration from 1 second to 7 days.

+If the cookie fails or expires, a new instance will be chosen for that user.

+Session stickiness can result in uneven loads on backend instances.

 ## Connection Draining

 When instances are deemed unhealthy or deregistered, the default action is to close all connections and prevent any new connections to the instance from being established.